 Skip to content

-Pin data to an S3 bucket, such as on Amazon's S3 service or MinIO, using the paws.storage package.
+Pin data to an S3-compatible storage bucket, such as on Amazon's S3 service, MinIO, or Digital Ocean, using the paws.storage package.

 Usage